 Q. I WORK AT AN ALUMINUM BOAT FACTORY, WE HAVE ABOUT 2 BOATS THAT COME THROUGH THAT NEED A HALF SIDE BUFF.
 I WAS TOLD TO USE 500 GRIT FIRST AND THEN 800 GRIT sandpaper.
 THEN WE USE A DEWALT ELECTRIC BUFFER WITH COMPOUND AND THEN WE USE MOTHERS.
 AFTER I DO THAT THERE IS STILL A CLOUDY EFFECT.
 WHAT CAN I DO TO GET RID OF THE CLOUDINESS?

 BOATS - CLARKSTON, Washington, USA

-(tripoli [link to product info at Amazon by ed.]) compound you can buy at your local hardware store (don't give up....it is a lot of work).
+[affil. link to info/product on Amazon]) compound you can buy at your local hardware store (don't give up....it is a lot of work).

 electroplater - Galva, Illinois

 A. If it is oxidation, an aluminum brightener (acid, available where they sell pressure washers) will strip it off and out of the pores of the metal.
 However, that's not your problem.
 Mother's Mag & Aluminum Polish

 [affil. link to info/product on Amazon] is like 80 grit to a fine finish, and the hazing you are seeing is what is left from the bonnet motion and the hand rubbing motion literally laying scratches in the finish.

 This is basically how the dump truck boxes and fuel tankers are done.
 Also, I have been doing this process on boats, etc., for 14 years now and it works well once you get a system figured out.
 Good luck.
 Dave Barr